Ladeologun/switchpay_backend/Readme.md

 ## Database Configurations

-The project uses a postgresdatabase to store data.
+The project uses a postgres database to store data.
 To configure the database, you will need to provide the following configuration:

 ```bash
 # The database configuration can be set in the application.properties file.